Ndech7/Express-TypeScript/README.md

 # Express-TypeScript
-An Simple Express API built with TypeScript
+A Simple Express API built with TypeScript